Last Reviewed on February 10, 2021 by Alice Pien, MD & Asher Milgrom, PhD

 - Though Lyme disease in a pregnant woman can infect a developing fetus, (25% of the time) the baby can be protected when the mother receives appropriate antibiotic treatment.

 - Lyme disease is not transmitted through breast milk.

 - Lyme disease bacteria can live in blood that is stored for transfusion.
 However, no known cases of transmission of the disease this way have been recorded.

 - Though dogs and cats can contract Lyme disease, they cannot transmit the disease to humans.
 However, your pets can bring infected ticks into your home or yard.

 - Lyme disease is not transmitted through air, food or water.

 - Recent studies show that other insects such as mosquitoes, flies, fleas and lice can carry Borrelia.
 However, this does not prove that their bites can transmit the disease.
 More study is needed.

-(The signs of lyme disease that appear 3 to 30 days after tick bite)
+(These typically appear 3 to 30 days after a tick bite)

 1. Fever, chills, headache, fatigue, muscle and joint aches, and swollen lymph nodes

 2. Typical Lyme disease rash: Erythema chronicum migrans (EM)